 Small clusters of white flowers will develop along the vine during spring to early summer, once the plant has matured.
 The quality of its blooms largely relies on the quality of the dormancy period served in the previous autumn and winter.
 To replicate its dormancy period:

-Repot biannually in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
-SoB are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.
+Repot every three years in the spring, using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
+String of Bananas are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.

 Keep an eye out for mealybugs, aphids, scale, whitefly, blackfly & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, except for the latter in soil.
-Common diseases associated with SoB are root rot, botrytis & southern blight - click here to learn more about these issues.
+Common diseases associated with String of Bananas are root rot, botrytis & southern blight - click here to learn more about these issues.

 This plant is classified as poisonous, so if small sections are eaten, vomiting, nausea, and a loss of appetite may occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.